 3 Things to Make Your Christmas Card Extra Special

 For example: On Christmas Day, I attend church with my family and then we spend the afternoon at the beach.
-Our Christmas lunch is a big BBQ with lots of different salads.
+I love taking time to enjoy God’s creation on the day we celebrate the birth of Jesus Christ.
+Our Christmas lunch is a big barbeque with lots of different salads.
 How does your family celebrate Christmas?

 Thank you for writing to your sponsored child this Christmas.
 Your message reminds your sponsored child they are loved and cared for—and the cards often become treasured possessions kept for many years.